skip to main content

 Avoid using jargon

 Using unfamiliar jargon and bureaucratese can cause problems because your reader may not understand it.
 Jargon also can distract your reader from your real message.
-Write boots, not leather personnel carriers; telephone, not telephonic communications instrument; advocate for the homeless, not homeless advocate.
-Also be wary of trendy, fashionable expressions such as level playing field, downtime and touch base.
-Their trendiness will also mean they will soon date your writing.
+Write boots, not leather personnel carriers; telephone, not telephonic communications instrument; advocate for the homeless, not homeless advocate; next to or near, not adjacent to; make easy or help or lead, not facilitate.

 • Instead of: